 Oh yes.
 Some my favorite verses in the book of Micah, this picture here in Micah 4:1–2.
 This picture of how Jerusalem, Zion, the place where God’s glory dwells among his people in the temple.
 So many nations shall come.
 Peoples shall flow to it.
 And they’re saying, come, let’s go up to the mountain of the Lord, Yahweh to the house of the God of Jacob, that he may teach us his ways, that we may walk in his paths for out of Zion shall come forth his law, the word of the Lord from Jerusalem.

 God, make us a people who are passionate about the world knowing the word of God.

-The whole picture here is the nations flocking to hear the word of God, to worship, to encounter the glory of God and to worship him.
+The whole picture here is the nations flocking to hear the word of God.
+To worship, to encounter the glory of God and to worship him.
 It’s a picture that is fulfilled in many ways in what God did, and even the rebuilding of the temple in Jerusalem, but it’s a picture of something much bigger to come.
 The whole picture is the reality of what God is doing in the world even today.
-He is drawing all the peoples to himself, all the nations to himself, to hear his word, to believe his word.
+So He is drawing all the peoples to himself, all the nations to himself, to hear his word, to believe his word.
 He’s drawing the nations to learn his ways and to walk in his paths.